cisc0f/cisc0f/README.md

 * New projects
 * Learn new stuff
 * Contribute on a repo
-* Learn from Bitcoin repo Blockchain basics
+* Learn from Stellar Core repo Blockchain stuff